awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-update-types.md

   From the Security Hub console, they can view finding details, manage the workflow status of findings, and send findings to custom actions\.
 See [Viewing and taking action on findings](securityhub-managing-findings.md)\.

+Security Hub also automatically updates and deletes findings\.

 **Topics**
 + [Using `BatchImportFindings` to create and update findings](finding-update-batchimportfindings.md)
 + [Using `BatchUpdateFindings` to update a finding](finding-update-batchupdatefindings.md)